top of page

 Passing Portrait

-Photo by Eduardo Scaramuzza
+Photos by Eduardo Scaramuzza

 To be a cis-passing male body means that the world recognises you as a man without further questions.

 A body that meticulously steps within the frame of the allowed and does not challenge the norms of male and female.
-A body that is not doubted for its gender identity and is therefore allowed to be.

 Performed at TOU 28th and 29th of January 2025.